 The Company seeks to operate within environmental protection standards that meet or exceed existing requirements in the countries in which the Company conducts activities.
 The Company also aims to conduct its activities in accordance with high corporate social responsibility principles.
 Present or future laws and regulations, however, may affect the Company's operations.
+Environmental legislation is evolving in a manner that requires stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+The Company is currently engaged in exploration with limited environmental impact.
 Future environmental costs may increase due to changing requirements or costs associated with exploration and the developing, operating and closing of mines.
 The Company is subject to environmental regulation in the various jurisdictions in which it operates.
 Failure to comply with these laws, regulations and permitting requirements may result in enforcement actions, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.
 Parties engaged in mining operations or in the exploration or development of mineral properties may also be required to compensate those suffering loss or damage by reason of the mining activities and may have civil or criminal fines or penalties imposed for violations of applicable laws or regulations.
 Furthermore, environmental hazards may exist on the properties on which the Company holds interests which are unknown to the Company at present and which have been caused by previous or existing owners or operators of the properties.